Lexicon of Musical Invective: Reception of outsider composers

-In 1952, while engaged in the composition of the Lexicon of Musical Invective, Nicolas Slonimsky was reported to the Federal Bureau of Investigation for "anti-American activities."
+In 1952, while working on the Lexicon of Musical Invective, Slonimsky was investigated by the Federal Bureau of Investigation for alleged "anti-American activities."
 Concurrently, his brother Mikhaïl Slonimsky, who remained in the USSR, was accused of "anti-communist activities."
 The investigations by the McCarthy Committee and the NKVD would persist until 1962, resulting in their rehabilitation in both cases.